Sans Famille: Comics

 Between 1958 and 1959 Dutch comics artist Piet Wijn adapted the story into a comic strip, which was prepublished in the Rotterdamsch Nieuwsblad.
-In 1979 he made another adaptation of the same novel, which was prepublished in the Dutch Disney weekly Donald Duck.
+In 1979 he made another adaptation of the same novel, which was prepublished in the Dutch Disney weekly Donald Duck comic.

 Music

-On November 7, 2021, Dutch singer-songwriter Ruurd Woltring (known from his collaboration with Dutch band Epica) released a single called "Someone Like You", which is loosely based on the story.
+In November 2021, Dutch singer-songwriter Ruurd Woltring (known from his collaboration with Dutch band Epica) released a single called "Someone Like You", which is loosely based on the story.